1 Starting with Excel

 Open the file.

-The most frequently used methods to save a workbook are through
+The most common ways to save a workbook:

 Task 1.4